 - 1. HR and occupational safety;

 - 2. Information security;

 - 3. Business Continuity Management;

 - 4. Investments;

-- 5. Accounting and taxes - 6.
-Internal fraud.
+- 5. Accounting and controlling

+- 6. Taxes

+- 7. Internal fraud;

+- 8. IT compliance;

+- 9. Credit-Cash Management.

 B.5 Internal audit function

 Internal Audit of ERGO supports the Supervisory Board and the Management Board in carrying out its monitoring tasks.
 In particular, it is responsible for examining the system of internal governance.
 These include the risk management system, the internal control system (ICS) and the three key functions compliance, risk management and actuarial.